oborys/Automation_Update_the_L3_firewall_rules_Meraki/README.md

 - Outbound, and Failover Cellular Firewall Rules.

 Organization-wide Site to Site VPN Outbound Firewall Rules

+You can automate object creation.
+The solution will be delivered in next release

 Security & SD-WAN > Firewall > Add new